Lucerne hammer: In modern culture

-Within the Historical European Martial Arts community, the Lucerne hammer is treated as the armoured-combat pollaxe taught in Le Jeu de la Hache: practitioners drill thrusts with the long spike, percussive strikes with the four-pronged head and hooking pulls with the rear beak.
+Within the historical European martial arts community, the Lucerne hammer is treated as the armoured-combat poleaxe taught in Le Jeu de la Hache: practitioners drill thrusts with the long spike, percussive strikes with the four-pronged head and hooking pulls with the rear beak.
 Because of the weapon’s mass and injury risk, most schools confine work to technical sequences in full armour; free sparring is rare.
 Training relies on specialised simulators: rubber-headed polehammers predominate for safety, while wooden or blunted-steel versions are chosen when authentic weight and balance are required.
-The pollaxe set is now a standard element of advanced HEMA curricula and features regularly at European and North American events.
+The poleaxe set is now a standard element of advanced HEMA curricula and features regularly at European and North American events.

 Depictions of the Lucerne hammer (usually under the in-game name polehammer) feature in a number of medieval combat video games.
 The weapon was added in the December 2013 content update for Chivalry: Medieval Warfare, and was reintroduced in its 2021 sequel Chivalry 2.
-Other games that include the weapon are Kingdom Come: Deliverance (2018), and Mordhau (2019).
+Other games that include the weapon are Kingdom Come: Deliverance (2018) and Mordhau (2019).